-After a warm and dry spring and a scorchingly hot summer of 2012, the U.S. has been locked in the grips of one of its top 10 worst drought events on record.
-At its peak, the drought extended from Delaware to California, with the most intense drought conditions centered in the nation's heartland.
-Although conditions eased somewhat in early 2013, the Plains and the West have remained mired in severe drought conditions.
-Corn growers and ranchers have been hard-hit, prompting fears of rising food prices in the U.S. and around the world.
+In 2012, a warm and dry spring followed by a scorchingly hot summer plunged the U.S. into one of its 10 worst drought events on record.
+At its peak in late summer 2012, the drought extended from Delaware to California, with the most intense drought conditions centered in the nation's heartland.
+This made it the most widespread drought since 1956 and drew comparisons to the 1930s Dust Bowl era.
+Although conditions have since eased for the eastern half of the country, severe drought continues to linger for a large swath of the U.S. west of the Mississippi River.

 April 25: Drought to Floods For Some; Dryness Holds On To West

 April 18: Storms Chip Away at Drought in Northern U.S.

 April 17: Scientists Raise Questions on Drought and Climate